Ins and Outs of Renting in Oz Town

 Downtown/International District: Love taking the ferry to Bainbridge Island on the weekend?
 Parking at the ferry landing can be a pain—but not if you live three blocks away!
 Safeco and Qwest Fields, the Seattle Aquarium, and the heaps of restaurants along the waterfront are some of the other perks you’ll gobble up if you live Downtown.
 The closest neighborhood to the CBD, Downtown has apartments on offer for those with a large budget.
 One-bedroom units range from eco-minded condos in the ID ($1300/month) to “luxury apartment homes” on 8th Ave. ($2500/month).

 Queen Anne: The original suburb, Seattle grew up rapidly around this gem.
-Queen Anne is close to the CDB and waterfront, but retains a safe, all-American feel.
-Commute time to CBD is negligible, and you often get a fantastic view of the Space Needle to boot.
+Queen Anne is close to the CBD and waterfront, but retains an all-American feel.
+Commute time to the CBD is negligible, and you often get a fantastic view of the Space Needle to boot.
 You’ve just got to ask your retired neighbor to take you out on his yacht!
 One-bedrooms in Lower Queen Anne start at $1000/month.

 North Seattle: These neighborhoods lie north of the Lake Washington Ship Canal, which is traversed via a series of drawbridges and truss bridges.
 The drawbridges are more convenient for communities west toward the Puget Sound to enter Downtown Seattle; as you can anticipate, this scenario creates some obvious commuting difficulties.
 Keep this in mind when choosing a neighborhood.
 Also, most of the complexes in these areas are pet-friendly.